1point618/codename-exemplar/modules/i3_bugediting.md

 I've included the text we want in the README below.
 Add the text to the README file, commit it to a new branch called `readme-bugfix` (**this is very important!**), then submit a pull request for the changes.

-Once you've finished this lesson, I'll create a new `learning` issue and assign it to you, you'll need to go there to learn more about why we did things this way.
+Once you've finished this lesson, I'll create a new `learning` issue and assign it to you.
+You'll need to go there to learn more about why we did things this way.

 ---
-If you need help, just @-mention me below asking for help and I'll send you a more detailed image-based tutorial for how to do this.
+If you need help, just @-mention me below asking for help and I'll send you a more detailed, image-based tutorial for how to do this.
 Again, keeping this issue open in its own tab while you do the work will make getting feedback and looking at the task list easier.

 ## Instructions